Destinations Greece The Cyclades Paros

 The moves.

-Twelve things across four tabs — the in-town walks, the beach circuit, the inland marble villages, and the Antiparos day.
-Paros is the right size: you can drive the perimeter in 90 minutes, and a 3-night stay can hit most of this.
+Twelve of them, across four tabs — the in-town walks, the beach circuit, the inland marble villages, and the Antiparos day.
+Paros is small enough that three nights does most of it.

 Naoussa harbour walk at sundown